0xmoei/union-testnet/README.md

 # Summary
 With this script, we send automated transactions in union bridge app to union network

+#

+## This script is specifically designed for stress testing one of the top zk-interoperability protocols, and it serves no other function

+#

 # Make sure:
 * You have enough `ETH` on Arbitrum Sepolia: [Bridge](https://bridge.arbitrum.io/?destinationChain=arbitrum-sepolia&l2ChainId=23011913&sourceChain=sepolia)